Easter Island Moai Statues, Rano Raraku, Rano Kau & Orongo – Itinerary 3 Days

 Crime rate Chile/your country

 Now that we stand atop the caldera, which is over a kilometre or nearly a mile in diameter, some purple vegetation along one of the sides attracts our attention.
-It is a proof of the rich plant life of the immense crater bowl.
+It is proof of the rich plant life of the immense crater bowl.

-On the rim of the extinct volcano Rano Kau you can reach the remains of the Orongo village, known for its mystic Birdman Cult which succeeded the moai era.
+On the rim of the extinct volcano Rano Kau, you can reach the remains of the Orongo village, known for its mystic Birdman Cult, which succeeded the moai era.

 Orongo at the top of Rano Kau